Oilers finally find way to beat Coyotes

 "We're going to have to start well and find ways to beat him with the old cliches of traffic and volume shooting and screens and deflections.
 It's nothing that this group hasn't talked about the 20 other times we've played him."

-Mark Letestu and Milan Lucic heeded their coach's call by scoring first-period goals, the Oilers got two goals from their fourth line and Cam Talbot made 34 saves as Edmonton beat Arizona 3-2 at Gila River Arena to snap the longest points streak in the NHL since Philadelphia went 32 straight against the Los Angeles Kings from Oct.
+Mark Letestu and Milan Lucic heeded their coach's call by scoring first-period goals, the Oilers got two goals from their fourth line and Cam Talbot made 28 saves as Edmonton beat Arizona, 3-2, at Gila River Arena to snap the longest points streak in the NHL since Philadelphia went 32 straight against the Los Angeles Kings from Oct.
 22, 1974 to Feb 5, 1983.

-"This has been a really tough building for us to come away with points so to get two is satisfying," Letestu said of a game that featured 81 penalty minutes.
-"Whether it was the penalties or just turnovers, we let them hang around the game and it's something we have to learn from, but two points here, we'll take it."

 Arizona got goals from Martin Hanzal and Oliver Ekman-Larsson and 19 saves from Mike Smith, but dropped its third straight game while playing its 20th one-goal game of the season.